albar965/littlenavmap-manual/src/en/MENUS.rst

 AUSOTS
 '''''''''''''''''''''''''''''''''''''''

 Allows to select the track systems to download.
-The download is triggered automatically after changing these options.
+The download is triggered automatically after changing one of these options.

 See :doc:`TRACKS` for more information.